A manufacturer that stresses high quality and great customer service needed help reaching their market.

 We started working with EB in the summer of 2015.
-And the first thing we didn't do was re-design their website, and we still haven't.
+And the first thing we didn't do was re-design their website.
 Instead, we did a lot of research, gathered analytics and site usage data, keyword data, data on their competitors and then, working very closely with the principals of the company, we came up with a clear plan:

 It was a simple plan, but it took a lot to implement, and much of the effort was spent writing.
 The key to content marketing is writing using the terminology of the industry and in a style that is familiar and appropriate to the target readers.
 For EB Industries we had to learn their business, their welding processes, and a lot of jargon and terminology.
 And in turn we worked with a few of their key people to teach them to write for the internet and marketing.
 The result is very informative content that is interesting to their audience without being "clever" or snarky.